JuliaDocs/DemoCards.jl/docs/src/concepts.md

 }
 ```

-!!! note

-    If you've specified orders in `config.json`, then for every new demos, you need to add
-    its filename to `order`. `DemoCards.jl` isn't smart enough to guess what you really want.

 ## [DemoCard](@id concepts_card)

 In simple words, a demo card consists of a cover image, a one-line description, and